okayteakay/MLSA_Social_Projects/Blog_posts.md

 <img src="https://github.com/okayteakay/MLSA_Social_Projects/blob/main/images/joke.gif" width="380">

 As you can imagine this is a very narrow pyramid.
 And unfortunately that has created problems when we think of access to care.
-With virtual reality, with mixed reality, with augmented reality, we have tools now available to create immersive experience that can transform the opportunity for providing education and training.
-The fact that we also have to recognize is that the devices that are available now allow us to be able to change the way that we see the environment, to be able to see three-dimensional images and be able to understand how these images can interrelate with each other.
-It allows us to be able to not only see it but change the way that we look at the world.
-This is a quotes from Satya Nadella -
+With virtual reality, with mixed reality, with augmented reality, we have tools now to create immersive experience that can transform the opportunity for providing education and training.
+The fact that we have to recognize is that the devices that are available now allow us to be able to change the way that we see the environment, to be able to see three-dimensional images and be able to understand how these images can interrelate with each other.
+It allows us not only see it but change the way that we look at the world.
+This is a quote from Satya Nadella -

 > "When you change the way you see the world, you change the world you see."